sap-tutorials/abap-core-development/tutorials/abap-environment-shell-plugin/abap-environment-shell-plugin.md

      - Under the `"sap.app"` configuration adjust the `"type"` property value to `"component"`.
      - Under the `"crossNavigation"` configuration remove the `"title": "{{flpTitle}}"` property and add the property `"hideLauncher": true`.
      - Remove the blocks for the `"routing"` configuration and the `"rootView"` definition.
-     - At the end of the file, behind the third last `}`, insert the following code snippet: `,"sap.flp": {"type": "plugin"}`.
+     - At the end of the file, behind the second last `}`, insert the following code snippet: `,"sap.flp": {"type": "plugin"}`.

      At the end your **`mainfest.json`** file should look like the following (certain properties are project-dependent and might therefore have different values for you.
 For this reason, you should use this code snippet as a guide, and manually adjust your **`mainfest.json`** file (rather than simply copy and paste this code snippet)):